âA home is not a place⊠itâs a feeling.â

 The Peace Corps is a program of the U.S. government that provides foreign aid to developing nations.

-Likewise, the Peace Corps helps these countries in the areas of education, healthcare, technology, environmental protection, and community development by sending skilled personnel to impart the required knowledge and training.
+Likewise, the Peace Corps helps these countries in education, healthcare, technology, environmental protection, and community development by sending skilled personnel to impart the required knowledge and training.

 If you have these skills, apply as a Volunteer in the Peace Corps.
 You get to see the other side of the world, experience a different culture, and live rent-free.